TDECU: Your Credit Union

 Eileen received a bachelor’s degree in science from the University of Maryland and attended the Human Resources Executive Education Program at the University of Michigan – Ross School of Business.

 Frank Coe, Director

-Frank Coe joined the TDECU Board of Directors in 2015, after two years of working on TDECU’s advisory board.
-He serves on the Audit/Enterprise Risk Management, Finance, and Scholarship Committees.
+Frank joined the TDECU Board of Directors in 2015, after two years of working on TDECU’s advisory board.
+He serves on the Audit/Enterprise Risk Management, Finance and Scholarship Committees.
 Coe formerly served as Chairman of the Business Innovation/Technology Committee and currently is the chair of the Strategic Initiatives Committee.
 He also serves on the TDECU Insurance Agency Board of Directors.
-Coe joined the Bluebonnet Credit Union in 1973, prior to its 2011 merger with TDECU.
+Frank joined the Bluebonnet Credit Union in 1973, prior to its 2011 merger with TDECU.

 Coe is a regular participant in credit union conferences and training and has attended events hosted by the National Automated Clearinghouse Association, Association of Credit Union Internal Auditors and the Credit Union Executives Society.